The hit “Share a Coke” campaign will sing a different tune this summer when it swaps out first names for song lyrics on packages of

 Lyrics used on Trademark Coke packages will reflect each variant's personality and fanbase.
 “Share a Coke and Song” will also expand beyond its core set of 70-plus lyrics with location-specific and customer-centric songs in certain markets.

 Fans can visit ShareaCoke.com starting April 18 to choose from a list of lyrics to customize bottles, and access digital images to share on social media and add to the #ShareaCoke Photo Gallery.
-The e-Commerce site will continue to sell 8-oz. glass bottles and six-packs of Coca-Cola customizable with names and inspiring messages.
-New this year, consumers can purchase customized Diet Coke and Coke Zero packaging.
+The e-Commerce site will continue to sell 8-oz. glass bottles and six-packs of

 “We’re creating an entirely new and different way to connect with music through our packaging,” Belliotti said.
 “It will be interesting to see this campaign trigger memories of songs fans may have forgotten as well as help them discover new favorites.”